ariznode/gonka/README.md

 - Replace your-gonka-address with yours.
 - make sure to see on site "{"pubkey":"your-pubkey"}"

-Wait untill 24 hours, then check your address transaction on Gonka block explorer
+Check your address transaction on Gonka block explorer

 - visit : http://node2.gonka.ai:8000/dashboard/gonka/
 - paste your gonka address.